-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-Settings are still needed for this project.
-See below for more information and how to get involved.
+This project and its evaluation were affected by the 2020 – 21 school closures caused by the Covid-19 pandemic.
+Settings are still needed for this project, which we aim to re-run in academic year 2021 – 22.
+We will update this page in Summer 2021 with recruitment information.
 The evaluation protocol is being updated and will be published here as soon as possible.

 This is a pilot of a new EEF strand of projects.
 Teacher Choices trials will explore some of the most common questions teachers ask about their practice, testing the everyday choices teachers make when planning their lessons and supporting their students.

 Examples of the type of questions that our Teacher Choices trials might seek to answer are: